-There are two blood gas analysers (Radiometer ABL90 Flex Plus) in the Hospital, one in the Laboratory on level B2 and the other in the Cath Lab control room.
+There are four blood gas analysers (Radiometer ABL90 Flex Plus) in the Hospital: in the Laboratory on level B2, in the Cath Lab control room, ICU and ground floor Theatres.
 These are available for use by Laboratory and Hospital clinical staff when trained and competent to do so.

 Once collected, blood gases samples must be transported immediately to the Laboratory a maximum of 30 minutes post venepuncture (ideally within 5 - 10 mins of collection) and should never be sent via the chute system or with needles attached.